vinisalazar/BioProv/paper/paper.md

 ## Overview

 BioProv is **object-oriented** and **project-based**.
-It works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure
+It works by modelling the provenance elements of a BWF in an object called a `Project`.
+Projects group related samples and files and any programs that process these files.
+They also carry information about agents, which are represented both as users and computing environments used to execute programs.
-Thus, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
-It can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the command line (CLI), as it can be used to quickly write provenance-aware workflows that can be launched using the `bioprov <workflow_name>` command.
-BioProv uses the BioPython [@Cock2009] library as a wrapper to parse bioinformatics file formats, as it supports several file formats for both [sequence](https://biopython.org/wiki/SeqIO) and [alignment](https://biopython.org/wiki/AlignIO) data, allowing the user to easily extract domain data without having to write any parsers.
+Because they are serializable in JSON and tabular formats, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
+The library can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the application's command line interface (CLI).
+The CLI component of BioProv allows users to quickly launch custom workflows from the command line using the `bioprov <workflow_name>` command.
+BioProv uses the BioPython [@Cock2009] library as a wrapper to parse bioinformatics file formats, and it supports several file formats for both [sequence](https://biopython.org/wiki/SeqIO) and [alignment](https://biopython.org/wiki/AlignIO) data, allowing the user to easily extract domain data without having to write any parsers.
 Here we present some of the core features of BioProv, but for a more complete introduction, we recommend the package's [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb) in Jupyter Notebook format, that